dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests.md

 }
 ```

 This is a utility for getting the value of a `RefObject`.
-I use this a lot in my projects and it is extremely helpful when writing tests to achieve `100%` coverage, especially those components that uses `RefObject` for elements.
-If you're new to TypeScript, you might be wonder what is this `C` around the code?
+I use this a lot in my projects and it is extremely helpful when writing tests to achieve `100%` coverage, especially those components that use `RefObject` for elements.
+If you're new to TypeScript, you might be wondering what is this `C` around the code?
 It can be any letter by the way or word if you would like, and it is called [Generics](https://www.typescriptlang.org/docs/handbook/2/generics.html), it makes our utility function here accept the type defined when the `RefObject` is passed because it can have any type.
 Using Generics, our function here would be able to return the same type.

 ---